 • Ask people you trust for recommendations.

-the treatment, how likely it is to help your condition
+treatment, how likely it is to help your condition and how